Foot Pain, Foot Function, & Shoes

 Although less well known, Goji berries are nightshades, too.

-Note: Blueberries, huckleberries, artichokes, and okra are not in the Nightshade family, but they also contain solanine.
+Note: Blueberries, huckleberries, artichokes, cherries, apples, sugar beets, and okra are not in the Nightshade family, but they also contain solanine.

 The good news: It’s very easy to find out if you are Nightshade sensitive.
-Simply remove all of them from your diet for two weeks (Note: You’ll have to read labels carefully.
-“Spices” may contain paprika, and lots of prepared foods, even shredded cheese, can contain potato flour).
-Then have a big dose of tomatoes, potatoes, or drink a V8.
+Simply remove all of them from your diet for two weeks You’ll have to read labels carefully.
+“Spices” may contain paprika, and lots of prepared foods like shredded cheese can contain potato flour, labelled as “cellulose.”
+After two weeks of avoiding them, have a big dose.
+Enjoy that eggplant parm with marinara sauce, a pile of potatoes, or drink a V8.
 See how you feel that evening and the next day.
 If within 24 hrs your pain is worse, you are Nightshade-sensitive.
 Wherever you have inflammation, that’s where it will show up.
 If not, congrats – you can go back to all the tomatoes you want.

-The alkaloid is degraded by heat.
-Raw Nightshades are more toxic than cooked, and the extreme heat of deep-frying is even better … but fried foods are inflammatory for other reasons, so don’t get too excited.
+The alkaloid is degraded by extreme heat.
+Deep-frying will destroy solanine … but fried foods are inflammatory for other reasons, so don’t get too excited.
 I will eat a small amount of potato chips on a special occasion because they are fried all the way through, but not french fries, since they are still squishy in the middle.

 The combination of Nightshades and sugar is a doozy.
 I can get away with a small amount of tomato paste, but even a tiny squirt of ketchup will make my hands ache the next day.